-We estimate that we will receive net proceeds of approximately \$140.5 million from the sale of \$150,000,000 of shares of our common stock offered in this offering, based on an assumed public offering price of \$31.12 per share (the last reported sale price on The Nasdaq Global Market on October 31, 2017), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase up to an additional \$22,500,000 of shares in full at an assumed public offering price of \$31.12 per share, we estimate that the net proceeds of the shares we sell in this offering will be approximately \$161.7 million.
+We estimate that we will receive net proceeds of approximately \$140.5 million from the sale of 6,250,000 shares of our common stock offered in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase up to an additional 937,500 shares in full at the public offering price of \$24.00 per share, we estimate that the net proceeds of the shares we sell in this offering will be approximately \$161.7 million.